Connect with an Advisor to explore program requirements, curriculum, transfer credit process, and financial aid options.

 Ashley Cauley Link

 Joanne Choy teaches several courses in the undergraduate psychology department focusing on applied behavior analysis.
-She joined Purdue University Global as a part-time adjunct faculty member and was later promoted to a full-time faculty member.
+She joined Purdue Global as a part-time adjunct faculty member and was later promoted to a full-time faculty member.
 Choy has worked in the field of applied behavior analysis since 2014, and became a Board Certified Behavior Analyst in 2018.
 She has experience in working with children and adults who have autism spectrum disorders, ADHD, and other capacities in the home, community, and center-based settings.

 Education: MS, The Sage Colleges; BA, University of California, Irvine